Exploring the ideas behind the ideas

 • In part three, we go into more detail about their approach to theatrical distribution and how that works, along with why the documentary Stolen Kingdom was the right choice as their launch title.

-My six-part conversation with Ryan Verrill of The Disc-Connected and Someone’s Favorite Productions.
+A six-part interview with Ryan Verrill of The Disc-Connected and Someone’s Favorite Productions.

 • In part one, we discuss his history with collecting, why he started The Disc-Connected, and the values that drive his passion and character.